Parliamentary.ai

 Key Changes

-The bill amends Section 50 of the Children and Young Persons Act 1933.
-The amendment replaces the current age of criminal responsibility, 10 years, with 12 years.
-This means children under 12 will no longer be subject to criminal proceedings.
+The bill amends the Children and Young Persons Act 1933.
+Specifically, it replaces the current age of criminal responsibility (10 years) with 12 years.
+This means that children under the age of 12 will no longer be subject to the criminal justice system.

 Geographic Scope and Commencement

 The bill applies only to England and Wales.
-The commencement date will be set by the Secretary of State via statutory instrument.
+The exact date it comes into force will be determined by the Secretary of State through regulations.

 Government Spending